bhassani/EternalBlueC/README.md

 I changed the logic to allow a DLL to be generated, merge it with the x64 kernel shellcode (prepended) that I stole from Wannacry, to allow DoublePulsar to run the DLL.

 ![msfconsole](/images/msfconsole.PNG)

+Part 2:
+I changed the logic to allow an executable metasploit payload to be generated, merge it with the x64 kernel shellcode (prepended) that I stole from Wannacry, and stole the Wannacry launcher DLL to allow DoublePulsar to run the launcher DLL.

 ## Extra education code